Adopted by President’s Cabinet 8/9/23; 7/29/24 AE

 • Whether an interim suspension may be appropriate.

-2. After receiving and reviewing the Report, the AVP or designee will determine which process will be used to resolve the case.
+2. After receiving and reviewing the Report, the Title IX Coordinator or designee will determine which process will be used to resolve the case.
 There are two processes which may be used:

 • Informal – Reserved for first-time and/or less severe offenses not aggravated by additional circumstances and classified as Minor Violations.